 Radiating Leg Pain and Chiropractic Care

-Another source of an injury involves regular wear and tear.
-Repetitive motion or highly aggressive physical activities, like contact sports, can cause the discs in the spine to break down or degenerate causing a decrease in the disc space (space between the vertebrae).
 Muscles can also compress the sciatic nerve, causing pain and damage.
-This is most commonly due to spasm of the piriformis muscle, called piriformis syndrome.
-That’s because the sciatic nerve travels below this muscle (see chart on left).
+This is most commonly due to spasm of the piriformis muscle, called piriformis syndrome because the sciatic nerve travels below this muscle.

 Chiropractic Care for Treating Leg Pain

-Dr. David Spitz and Dr. Astrid Baldrich are local expert chiropractors with an office in the Bristol, Connecticut.
-They can help alleviate back and radiating leg pain or they will refer you to the appropriate specialist.
-To make an appointment, call now at 860-583-4346 or click the Request Appointment link below.
+Dr. Astrid Baldrich is a local expert chiropractor with an office in the Bristol, Connecticut.
+She can help alleviate back and radiating leg pain or they will refer you to the appropriate specialist.
+To make an appointment, call now at 860-583-4346 or fill out the form below.